Martchus/syncthingtray/README.md

 Since the Dolphin integration and the Plasmoid are plugins, testing and debugging requires a few extra steps.
 See [Testing and debugging Dolphin/KIO plugin with Qt Creator](/fileitemactionplugin/testing.md) and [Testing and debugging Plasma 5 plasmoid with Qt Creator](/plasmoid/testing.md).

+## Planned features
+The tray is still under development; the following features are under construction or planned:

+* Create Qt Quick Controls 2 and Kirigami 2 based frontend for mobile devices (focusing on Android)
+* Make some notifications configurable on folder level
+* Optionally notify for single file updates (https://github.com/Martchus/syncthingtray/issues/7)

 ## Known bugs
 The following bugs are caused by dependencies and hence tracked externally.
 For bugs of Syncthing Tray itself, checkout the issues